 I’ll be damned if I’ll do it because Miss Beach asks for it.”

 Pound assures him that Joyce isn’t starving.
 Quinn doesn’t send the money.

-“Such Friends”: 100 Years Ago… is the basis for the book, “Such Friends”: The Literary 1920s, to be published by K. Donnelly Communications.
+“Such Friends”: 100 Years Ago… is the basis for the series, “Such Friends”: The Literary 1920s.
+Volumes I and II covering 1920 and 1921 are available in print and e-book formats on Amazon.
 For more information, email me at email@example.com.